Your credit score is an indication of your financial behaviour, which lenders scrutinise every time you apply for credit in any form.

 Any bankruptcy/Individual Voluntary Arrangement (IVA) filings or court actions are a matter of public record – the Insolvency Register, and the Register of Judgments, Orders and Fines respectively – and credit reference agencies store all this information too.

 It is important to note that if you have undergone some form of court action such as bankruptcy or an IVA more than six years ago, it is always advisable to check with all three credit reference agencies that it has been removed completely from your file.
 It isn’t always an automatic process.

 Any recorded fraudulent activity in regard to finances is cited here.

 This is information provided by banks and other lending institutions about your current and previous behaviour in relation to credit.
 It includes loans, credit cards, mortgages and store credit, plus your history of repaying such credit – whether these have been paid on time, or if you have had any late, missed or defaulted payments.

 Before applying for any credit whatsoever, it is always advisable to check your credit file, so that you can see what the credit issuer will see, and to ensure that all the information retained on your record is correct and up to date.

-If you find incorrect information in your file, you should contact that particular agency immediately, and ask for it to be corrected – and inform them of any suspected identity theft, if you think that might be the case.
+If you find incorrect information in your file, you should immediately contact the CRA to ask for it to be corrected and inform them of any suspected identity theft, if you think that might be the case.
 You should also check your file with the other agencies to see if they need to be corrected.